 - 1. Alteration of Memorandum of Association and Articles of Association. - 2.
 Further issue of share capital. - 3.
-Transfer a portion of uncalled capital to reserve capital to be called up only in the event of winding up of the company. - 4.
-Reduce the share capital of the company. - 5.
-Shift the registered office of the company outside the state in which the registered office is situated at present. - 6.
-Decide a place other than the registered office of the company where the statutory books, required to be maintained may be kept. - 7.
+To transfer some portions of uncalled capital to reserve capital to be called up only in the event of winding up of the company. - 4.
+To reduce the share capital of the company. - 5.
+To shift the registered office of the company outside the state in which the registered office is situated at present.

+- 6. To decide a place other than the registered office of the company where the statutory books, required to be maintained may be kept. - 7.
 Payment of interest on paid-up amount of share capital for defraying the expenses on Construction when plant cannot be commissioned for a longer period of time. - 8.
-Appoint auditors, - 9.
-Approach Central Government for investigation into the affairs of the company. - 10.
-Allow Related Party Transaction - 11.
-Allow a director, partner or his relative to hold office or place of profit. - 12.
-Payment of commission of more than 1% of the net profits of the company to a managing or a whole-time director or a manager. - 13.
-Make loans, to extend guarantee or provide security to other companies or make investment beyond the limit specified. - 14.
-Borrow money and to charge out the assets of the company to secure the borrowed money. - 15.
-Appoint directors. - 16.
-Increase or reduce the number of directors within the limits laid down in Articles of Association. - 17.
-Cancel, redeem debentures etc. - 18.
-Make contribution to funds not related to the business of the company.
+To appoint auditors - To approach Central Government for investigation into the affairs of the company. - 10.
+To allow Related Party Transaction - To allow a director, partner or his relative to hold office or place of profit.
+11. - 12.
+Payment of commission of more than 1% of the net profits of the company to a managing or a wholetime director or a manager. - To make loans, to extend guarantee or provide security to other companies or make investment beyond 13. the limit specified. - To borrow money and to charge out the assets of the company to secure the borrowed money.
+14. - 15.
+To appoint directors. - 16.
+To increase or reduce the number of directors within the limits laid down in Articles of Association. - 17.
+To cancel, redeem debentures etc. - 18.
+To make contribution to funds not related to the business of the company.